CIA-Oceanix/CIA-Oceanix.github.io/_pages/training.md

 The course will be held in person both in Brest and Grenoble on June 26-30 2023.
 More information coming soon regarding the description of the course.
 The content of the course will follow a structure similar to the three previous editions of the doctoral course on data science for geoscience [link](https://dsg2020.wordpress.com/).
 Do not hesitate to contact us for any additional information.

+**Pre-requisite**: Participants shall have some basic knowledge in applied math. and/or machine learning and some practice in Python programming.
+Previous knowledge in deep learning and pytorch is not a pre-requisite.

 **Contact person:** ronan.fablet AT imt-atlantique.fr
 **Registration deadline**: May 15, 2023